'There was something missing in Derry for a long time'

 "It's unbelievable elation when you come out on the right side of a battle like that," he said.

 "We want to fulfil our potential and to me fulfilling our potential this year was winning an Ulster title.

-"You're playing Donegal, you're playing Monaghan, Tyrone, there's nothing between any of those teams.
+You're playing Donegal, you're playing Monaghan, Tyrone, there's nothing between any of those teams.

 "I thought we were the better team today and I thought it was a fortunate goal for Donegal.
+We are fairly new on the block.

 "With Covid we're only knuckling down this last 14, 15 months and we want to keep going.
 We will enjoy today and tomorrow and move on."